 If you have been at PostHog for under 1 year, we will pay you according to your local jurisdiction's legal requirements.

-Please communicate parental leave to your manager as soon as you feel comfortable doing so, and in any case at least 2 months before it will begin.
+Please communicate parental leave to James or Tim as soon as you feel comfortable doing so, and in any case at least 2 months before it will begin.
+They will let the People & Ops team know, who will follow up on any logistical arrangements around salary etc.

 We are aware that there are local laws around time off for new parents in every country, and that these may vary.
 Wherever there is a discrepancy between local regulations and PostHog policy, local laws will override PostHog.